What to Gather Before a Business Valuation Begins

 - Any prior valuations, appraisals, or offers to purchase

 The more complete the record set at engagement, the more defensible the expert opinion will be under cross-examination or Daubert challenge.
-See our expert witness and litigation support page for information on how we structure litigation engagements.

 Choosing the Correct Valuation Date